Skip to main content

 Fabrication & Construction Ready

 Detailed Scan-to-BIM modeling at LOD 400 with full MEP systems, detailed components, and fabrication-ready output.
+Industry reference for BIM modeling costs.

 Pros